Complexity of a linearized augmented Lagrangian method for nonconvex minimization with nonlinear equality constraints: Abstract

 \section{Abstract}

 In this paper, we consider a nonconvex optimization problem with nonlinear equality constraints.
 We assume that both, the objective function and the functional constraints are locally smooth.
-For solving this problem, we propose a linearized augmented Lagrangian method, i.e., we linearize the functional constraints in the augmented Lagrangian at the current iterate and add a quadratic regularization, yielding a subproblem that is easy to solve, and whose solution is the next iterate.
-Under a dynamic regularization parameter choice, we prove global asymptotic convergence of the iterates to a critical point of the problem.
-We also derive convergence guarantees for the iterates of our method to an $\epsilon$ first-order optimal solution in $\mathcal{O}(1/{\epsilon^2})$ outer iterations.
-Finally, we show that, when the problem data are e.g., semialgebraic, the sequence generated by our algorithm converges and we derive convergence rates.
-We validate the theory and the performance of the proposed algorithm by numerically comparing it with the existing methods from the literature.
+For solving this problem, we propose a linearized augmented Lagrangian method, i.e., we linearize the objective function and the functional constraints in a Gauss-Newton fashion at the current iterate within the augmented Lagrangian function and add a quadratic regularization, yielding a subproblem that is easy to solve, and whose solution is the next primal iterate.
+The update of the dual multipliers is also based on the linearization of functional constraints.
+Under a novel dynamic regularization parameter choice, we prove boundedness and global asymptotic convergence of the iterates to a first-order solution of the problem.
+We also derive convergence guarantees for the iterates of our method to an $\epsilon$-first-order solution in $\mathcal{O}(\sqrt{\rho} \epsilon^{-2})$ Jacobian evaluations, where $\rho$ is the penalty parameter.
+Moreover, when the problem exhibits a benign nonconvex property, we derive improved convergence results to an $\epsilon$-second-order solution.
+Finally, we validate the performance of the proposed algorithm by numerically comparing it with the existing methods and software from the literature.

 \keywords{Nonconvex optimization \and linearized augmented Lagrangian \and nonlinear functional constraints \and convergence analysis.}

 \subclass{68Q25 \and 90C06 \and 90C30.}